 Why are female doctors introduced by first name while men are called ‘Doctor’?

-This provocative headline was on a Washington Post article a few months ago that featured two women physicians at the Mayo Clinic who had noticed that their male colleagues were usually introduced at conferences as “Doctor So-and-so.”
+This provocative headline was on a Washington Post article over a year ago that featured two women physicians at the Mayo Clinic who had noticed that their male colleagues were usually introduced at conferences as “Doctor So-and-so.”
 But the two women and other female doctors were often introduced by their first names, when the person introducing them was a man.

 Is this a big deal?
-Yes.
-I believe it is.
+Yes, I believe it is.
+And it is still happening.

 How people address you and what you call yourself really do matter.
 Names – and titles – have power.
 Names and titles may confer dignity, or take it away.
 They influence how you are perceived, and whether people take you seriously.

-Though unequal introductions may not be on the same level as eliminating sexual harassment or the gender pay-gap, it is a communication concern with negative implications for women.
-Denying professionals the prestige that a title conveys is a subtle way of undermining them.
+Though unequal introductions may not be on the same level as eliminating sexual harassment or the gender pay-gap, they do constitute a communication concern with negative implications for women.
+Denying professionals the prestige that a title conveys is a subtle way of undermining them, even if it is unintentional.

 1. Use a woman’s title.
 Some organizations are very informal with names, but if professional titles are typically used in your organization, refer to women by theirs, such as Dr. (Sally) Jones.